weilandia/coding-for-managers/javascript-1/README.md

 |Complete a practice problem|

 Like Java, Python, and Ruby, JavaScript is a scripting language that allows you to build systems that do cool things.
-One of the benefits of JavaScript is that it can run in your browser, serving as a ‘client-side’ scripting language.
+One of the benefits of JavaScript is that it can run in your browser, serving as a `client-side` scripting language.
+Through technologies like Node.js, JacaScript is also used as a `server-side` language.
 Any cool effects that you see on a webpage are likely enabled by JavaScript.

 #### Background: